 The first flight proceeded without significant issue.
 Within a year Mercury-FVR flights were opened to the public.

-Flight costs to the consumer were not initially lower than traditional flights and the mental and physical advantages were neither known nor advertised, so initial uptake was largely just by the curious, adventurous and those who wanted a good story to tell (there was a particular uptake by “Stag Do’s” where groups of men would partake in otherwise undesirable activities as a mark of passage into married life).
-But when 2 years later costs dropped to 5% below the traditional alternative, uptake soared.
+Flight costs to the consumer were not initially lower than traditional flights, and the mental and physical advantages were neither known nor advertised, so early uptake was largely limited to the curious, the adventurous, and those seeking a story to tell (with a particular uptake among “stag dos,” where groups of men would partake in otherwise undesirable activities as a rite of passage into married life).
+However, Nuvorm and Mercury knew that continued investment would improve efficiency, and two years later, when costs fell to 5% below the traditional alternative, uptake soared.

-In the early years, FVR-Flyers (frequently dubbed, ironically, as "Fryers"), were still required to wait in line within specially constructed hangars to complete the FVR procedure, but continued innovation over the next 5 years resulted in significant improvements.
-By the mid 2040’s “Fryers” could simply walk through a door in a departure airport lounge, be administered a blast of psychotropic laced air, and then be guided by operating staff, semi-conscious through the remaining process with no recollection afterward.
-The passenger would be aware of walking through a door in one location and then immediately walking into a room on the other side of the world.
+In the early years, FVR-Flyers (frequently dubbed, ironically, as “Fryers”) were still required to wait in line within specially constructed hangars to complete the FVR procedure, but continued innovation over the next five years produced significant improvements.
+By the mid-2040s, “Fryers” could simply walk through a door in a departure-airport lounge, receive a blast of psychotropic-laced air, and then be guided by operating staff, semi-conscious, through the remaining process, with no recollection afterward.
+Passengers experienced the act of walking through a door in one location and then immediately entering a room on the other side of the world.
 Hours would have passed, but they would have no recollection or awareness.

-The FVR-Flying process was soon franchised to all commercial passenger airlines - any airline that didn’t adopt the process effectively put themselves out of business.
-This opened up airline specific adaptations of the process.
-So for example, some budget airlines eschewed convenience for the customer and offered to cut costs by shifting more of the operational burden onto the passenger.
-This included tasks like disposing of their own bodily waste after landing.
-But the industry at large, along with the vast majority of consumers, quickly embraced each improvement in convenience.
+The FVR-Flying process was soon franchised to all commercial passenger airlines - any airline that didn’t adopt the process was subject to an intolerable loss of trade.
+This opened up airline-specific adaptations.
+In the budget sector, some airlines eschewed convenience in favor of cost reduction by shifting more of the operational burden onto the passenger - in return, consumers were offered cheaper tickets in exchange for disposing of their own bodily waste after landing.
+However, the industry as a whole quickly embraced each improvement in convenience.

 It’s important to remember the increased efficiency now available to the airlines.
 Rather than having passengers seated in heated cabins, the FVR bags (passengers), were a light, easy to pack baggage item which could not only survive in, but actually needed the sub 50C degree temperature of an unregulated cabin.
 Rather than having a heated cabin filled with seats, furnishing and just 300 people, that same plane could now fit over 30,000 FVR passengers.

 Once it was discovered that bodily waste, fluid and hormones, could be mixed with existing bio-fuel the energy costs and carbon footprint of FVR-Flying also dropped dramatically.
-By the end of the 2040s fares were just over 3% of previous levels, passenger numbers were fifty times higher, yet the total number of flights had fallen to a tenth and the environmental impact to 5%.
+Continued innovation meant that by the end of the 2040s fares were just over 3% of previous levels.
+Moreover, passenger numbers were fifty times higher, yet the total number of flights had fallen to a tenth and the environmental impact to 5%.

-Global travel for many was now a daily event.
-They could live in Paris and work in New York - particularly as one of the first psycho-physical benefits found from FRYing was that thanks to the reanimation process, 8hrs on a flight was significantly more restful and restorative than 8hrs sleep.
-The human coming out of re-animation was refreshed and rebalanced at cellular level - an optimal version of their prior state.
+Global travel soon became a daily event for a large section of the population.
+For example, individuals could live their lives hopping between life and work in Paris and New York - particularly as one of the first psycho-physical benefits found from FVR was that thanks to the re-animation process, 8 hours on a flight was significantly more restful and restorative than 8 hours sleep.
+The human coming out of re-animation was refreshed and rebalanced at cellular level - an optimal version of their prior state, including a resetting of hormone levels, glucose regulation, blood fat composition, electrolyte balance, inflammatory markers, immune response thresholds, cellular hydration, and circadian rhythm alignment.

-Cities increasingly became active through a 24hr clock as occupants arrived and departed with indifference to timezone.
-Immigration/Emigration were no longer conducted as singular moves, but more a flow of people to where resources and opportunity were available at that specific time.
-Concerns around differences in culture were forgotten as a truly global community arose.
+Cities increasingly became active through a 24 hour clock as occupants arrived and departed with indifference to timezone.
+Immigration/Emigration were no longer conducted as singular moves, instead people and resources flowed toward opportunity available at that specific time.
 Homelessness became an acceptable and even desirable phenomenon - life was increasingly digitized, possessions minimised and it was often cheaper to fly every night than it was to pay for a house to sleep in.
 The resource drain of accommodation, food production and health maintenance were vastly reduced.
-Countries opened their borders freely as people and resources, cultures and life as a whole flowed with increasing pace and ease.
+Concerns around differences in culture were pushed aside as a truly global community arose.
+Border control became a clear block to progress, and as the merging of national identities came to be embraced as opportunity rather than threat, countries opened their borders freely and the very idea of the nation state ceased to be of significant concern.
+People and resources, cultures and life as a whole flowed with increasing pace and ease.
 By the late 2050s global society, economy and culture had been transformed.

 The first of the secondary industries to form around FVR was that of designer body bags.
 The craze began with simple branded or personalised flight bags in a range of styles.
 However, the industry really took off when technology advanced to allow bespoke shaping of the body during the freeze-drying process.

 This opportunity was seized upon by style-conscious and influential Fryers, who began to fly in bags that would stylise the body's form as it dried, shaping it into recognized clothing brand logos — Nike and Gucci among the names we would recognise today.
-Later still, a myriad of niche subcultures formed which would have the body shaped into love hearts, crucifixes, teddy bears and other culturally significant symbols.
+Later still, a myriad of niche subcultures formed, each shaping the body into love hearts, crucifixes, teddy bears and other culturally significant symbols.

-It’s easy to look back with incredulity as to why FVR flyers would care about their freeze-dried body, especially as it would only ever be seen by operating staff.
-But this dissociation was indicative of a wider reaction to the process and technology.
-The oblivious disregard for the aspects of the FVR process which challenged the erstwhile deeply held views of human sanctity - the preciousness of human consciousness, its connection to a body which had continued physical integrity from birth to death.
-The intimacy of this body in a state of personal ownership was potentially shattered by the reality of the FVR process, but thanks to the perceived benefits collective attention was diverted to the manufactured glamour, attached to the process by marketers and influential Fryers.
-Moreover, the wider commercial sector and state actors played their part in this distraction, each for their own gain.
+It is easy, in retrospect, to look back with incredulity at why FVR flyers would care about their freeze-dried bodies, particularly given that they would only ever be seen by operating staff.
+However, this apparent dissociation was indicative of a wider reaction to the process and its technology.
+There was an almost oblivious disregard for those aspects of FVR that challenged erstwhile deeply held views of human sanctity: the preciousness of consciousness, its connection to a body whose physical integrity had once been assumed to persist from birth to death.
+The intimacy of the body as a site of personal ownership was potentially shattered by the reality of the FVR process, yet the perceived benefits diverted collective attention toward a manufactured glamour, carefully attached to the procedure by marketers and influential Fryers.
+Moreover, the wider commercial sector and state actors played their part in sustaining this distraction, each for their own gain.

-In the early years it was only thanks to a concerted effort by all parts of the industry that the disturbing details of the FVR process were kept from the public.
-But by the late 2040s when anti-Nuvorm activists released footage of the reality of the freeze-drying and vacuuming warehouses, the public was dependent on FVR-Flights and quite simply did not want to see.
-The footage of excrement covered floors, body bags being thrown around by operating staff, both physical and sexual abuse of bodies during the FVR state did not negatively impact the numbers of people who were FVR Flying on a regular basis.
+In the early years, it was only through a concerted effort by all parts of the industry that the disturbing details of the FVR process were kept from the public.
+By the late 2040s, however, when anti-Nuvorm activists released footage revealing the reality of the freeze-drying and vacuum-packing warehouses, the public had become dependent on FVR flights and quite simply did not want to see.
+Footage of excrement-covered floors, body bags being thrown around by operating staff, and the physical and sexual abuse of bodies in the FVR state did not negatively impact the number of people who continued to fly regularly.

 In fact, FVR-Flying took on a romantic, glamorous aura which had been lost from the aerospace industry since its heyday in the 1960s.
 Designer body bags were just the beginning.
 Chip embedding into the buttocks was initially adopted as a streamlined means of identification (replacing passports), but the small indentation and darkened pigmentation caused by the chip insertion was eventually worn as a badge of honour by Fryers, who requested the chip be placed on forearms, hands and face.
-Likewise destination body stamps (which wore off after a few days), were worn and displayed deliberately by the bearer.
-And when frequent flyers started to see an increase in red pigmentation around the neck and face (caused by the inability of the re-animation process to compensate for the burst blood vessels which occurred in the first instances of freeze drying), this too was worn as a mark of status, taking on the moniker of ‘the Fry-Tan’, amongst influencers and business execs.
+Likewise, when frequent flyers began to see an increase in red pigmentation around the neck and face (caused by the inability of the re-animation process to compensate for the burst blood vessels which occurred in the first instances of freeze-drying), this too was worn as a mark of status, taking on the moniker of ‘the Fry-Tan’, amongst influencers and business execs.

-The FVR process opened up the opportunity for beauty treatments and anti-aging techniques that could be applied during the process at additional costs.
-These ranged from simple post re-animation exfoliation, pedicure, botox injections and hormone adjustments to the pseudo-science of zinc and magnesium lined body bags (to aid skin and muscle regeneration), alongside mystic practices such as mid-flight laying on of hands by in-flight gurus and spiritual healers.
+The FVR process opened up the opportunity for beauty treatments and anti-ageing techniques that could be applied during the procedure at additional cost.
+These ranged from simple post-re-animation exfoliation, pedicure, botox injections, and hormone adjustments, to collagen-infused body bags, antioxidant vapour treatments, and oxygen-rich rehydration phases, alongside more mystical practices such as mid-flight laying-on of hands by in-flight gurus and spiritual healers.

-Government and health organisations also seized the opportunity to apply vaccinations and other disease preventative corrections during the re-animation process.
-In some situations this was done without prior consent, or even knowledge thereafter by the consumer.
+Government and health organizations seized the opportunity to apply vaccinations and other disease preventative corrections during the re-animation process.
+In some situations this was done without prior consent, or even awareness by the consumer.
 There was some initial resistance, but in time the majority of flyers accepted the benefit, need and convenience of these procedures.
-When governments levied taxes on flyers who opted out of the health applications, uptake became universal very quickly.
+When governments levied taxes on flyers who opted out of the health applications, uptake quickly became universal.

 Once discovered, conspiracy theories abounded regarding Nuvorm’s intentionality in producing UMB - most notably the ‘The Great Rebiome’ which claimed that Nuvorm had formed UMB from the gut of Oscar Nuvorm in a bid to create a willing and supplicant population - but no proof was found that the biases within the design of UMB had been anything other than technical oversight born from lack of care and forethought.